yapb/docs/docs/configuring.rst

 yb_user_follow_percent
 --------------------------------

-Determines how many bots will try to automatically follow the leader.
+Determines percentage of bots that will try to automatically follow the leader.
 Bots treats bomb guy, vip and human players as leader.

 Minimum value is ``0``, Maximum value is ``100``, Default value is ``20``.